-Doceree Closes $11 Million Series A Funding Round Led by F-Prime Capital
+Doceree Closes $11 Million Series A Funding Round Led by Eight Roads Ventures

 Financing accelerates company's global growth and development of its platform to enrich HCP messaging solutions on endemic and point-of-care networks for life sciences companies

-PARSIPPANY, N.J., April 6, 2022 /PRNewswire/ -- Doceree Inc, the first global network of physician-only platforms for programmatic messaging, today announced the completion of $11 million Series A funding round led by F-Prime Capital, a global investment firm backed by Fidelity.
-Eight Roads Ventures and Alkemi Growth Capital also participated in the round.
+PARSIPPANY, N.J., April 6, 2022 /PRNewswire/ -- Doceree Inc, the first global network of physician-only platforms for programmatic messaging, today announced the completion of $11 million Series A funding round led by Eight Roads Ventures, a global investment firm backed by Fidelity.
+F-Prime Capital and Alkemi Growth Capital also participated in the round.

 Doceree will use the funds to scale its global operations, expand partnerships, augment its product portfolio and advance the platform's measurement and behavior lift capabilities to bring greater transparency to results.
 It will also help it embolden healthcare professional (HCP) communications for pharma and life sciences brands, agencies and health information technology platforms.